felixpleiva/MetaR/README.md

 ![Figure 1_Global_map_metaR](https://user-images.githubusercontent.com/57069034/175792043-39c0343c-0414-4317-99ad-aadc27350de4.png)

 **MetaR** includes data from 2,647 species across 18 Phyla, 55 Classes, 248 Orders and 800 families, ranging from aquatic and terrestrial invertebrates to small and large vertebrates.
-I have already established a dataset from 920 primary references with more than 50,000 records on inter-and intraspecific metabolic rates.
-MetaR also provides metadata relating to methodology  of each record.
+I have already established a dataset from 1250 primary references with more than 70,000 records on inter-and intraspecific metabolic rates.
+MetaR also provides metadata relating to the methodology  of each record.

 ![Figure 2 Phylogenetic lineages included in metaR with monos](https://user-images.githubusercontent.com/57069034/175792168-6eb97aa8-796a-4ccf-97b5-8d71e0709df3.png)

 ## Further information
-For any further information, please contact me: Félix P. Leiva, email: felixpleiva@gmail.com
+For any further information, please get in touch with me: Félix P. Leiva, email: felixpleiva@gmail.com